wp-plugins/comment-link-suggest-o-tron/readme.txt

 == Changelog ==

+= 0.7.0 =
+* First release

+= 0.7.1 =
+* Fixed a bug that meant the field was being emptied if the user edited the post using the `quick edit` functionality

-= 1.2.2 =
+= 0.7.2 =
-* Fixed an issue with the <!--more--> tag.
+* Added a few more prompts
+* Code cleanup

-= 1.2.0 =
+= 0.8.0 =
-* Further code revision
+* Selecting a drop down option now appends it to current text
+* Added the ability to save custom comment text

 = 1.1.0 =
 * major code revision - now uses Post Meta instead of creating a new DB
 * Addition of AJAX for managing the Suggestion Presets
 * Delete a suggestion added

-= 0.8.0 =
-* Selecting a drop down option now appends it to current text
-* Added the ability to save custom comment text

-= 0.7.2 =
+= 1.2.0 =
-* Added a few more prompts
-* Code cleanup
+* Further code revision

-= 0.7.1 =
+= 1.2.2 =
-* Fixed a bug that meant the field was being emptied if the user edited the post using the `quick edit` functionality
+* Fixed an issue with the <!--more--> tag.

-= 0.7.0 =
+= 1.2.3 =
-* First release
+* Added ability to have Comment Link Text show at the top of the post.